darkseed/flume-serializers/README.md

 This project contains utility classes for Flume.
 You will find :

-* The "HeaderAndBodyTextEventSerializer" serializer present in version 1.3 so we could use it in the Cloudera Distribution 4.1.3 (latest version at the time of this writing) which ship Flume 1.2.
+* The `HeaderAndBodyTextEventSerializer` serializer present in version 1.3 so we could use it in the Cloudera Distribution 4.1.3 (latest version at the time of this writing) which ship Flume 1.2.
-* A new "JSONEventSerializer" which write header and body event as JSON lines.
+* A new `JSONEventSerializer` which write header and body event as JSON lines.

 HeaderAndBodyTextEventSerializer
 --------------------------------